 Christopher Flis has worked in the museum and paleontology industry since 2004.
 He was born in Midland, Texas, and has also lived in Dublin, Ireland and London, England.
 Chris has worked for multiple museum’s throughout his career, including the Houston Museum of Natural Science, The Black Hills Institute of Geologic Research, and the Lafayette Natural History Museum in Lafayette, Louisiana.
 Chris graduated from the University of Louisiana at Lafayette with a degree in English and minors in History and French.
 His college studies also included geology and biology with emphasis in paleontology, anatomy, and evolutionary biology.

-Holly is originally from Fort Worth, but has lived in Seymour for 5 years and almost started volunteering upon arrival.
+Holly is originally from Fort Worth and has lived in Seymour for 6 years.
 She's always had a fascination for paleontology and reptiles.
-WMNH provides her with the opportunity to do both!
-As Assistant Curator.
-When she's not caring for the animals, she is a productive member of our dig team.
-Holly loves that through volunteering, she is able to learn more about paleontology and is very satisfied with being able to help provide education experiences to our visitors and contribute to our research.
-For her, it's the greatest thing in the world to talk to people who like the same thing you do and get to express your passion to others!
+As Assistant Director she is a productive member of WMNH dig team.
+Holly loves that through the museum she is able to learn more about paleontology and is happy to help provide education experiences to our visitors and contribute to scientific research.
+For her, it's the greatest thing in the world to share her passion for the natural world.

 Laura is originally from Michigan but, has lived in Texas for the past 27 years and the last 12 years have been spent in Seymour.
 You can find Laura in the gift shop at the WMNH where she enjoys checking in guests and helping with other administrative duties.
 Laura has always had an interest in fossils and history.
 Her favorite thing to see and watch is when the lab uncovers jaws and teeth.
 Everyday it is something new!
 Laura was a music major with a minor in business.
 Laura also enjoys spending time with her family and loves to crochet.